SantosJGND/resfinder_parser/README.md

 ### Resfinder output compiler

 This script is used to parse the output of the Resfinder tool.
-Optimized for the serial deployment deployment of resfinder across many samples.
+Optimized for the serial deployment of resfinder across multiple samples.
 Output is compiled into 4 files:

 - isolate_summaries.tsv
 - pointfinder_summaries.tsv